Adaptive clothing: Factors of design

 Clothing is designed with human, environment, and, obviously, clothing in mind.
-This is called the “Human-Clothing-Enviornment.”
+This is called the "Human-Clothing-Environment."
 These 3 factors contribute to the design of each piece of clothing.
 The human category is further broken down into subcategories, which includes visible or invisible disabilities and how that affects the user of an article of clothing.
-Only when all of the “Human-Clothing-Environment” is in equilibrium will the clothing be comfortable, functional, and fashionable for the user.
+Only when all of the "Human-Clothing-Environment" is in equilibrium will the clothing be comfortable, functional, and fashionable for the user.

 There is a process by which clothing creators may follow to design more functional clothing articles.
 The first step is to identify the problem at which they are trying to solve.
-For example, are there issues with zippers or buttons, or is the user wheelchair-bound?
+For example, are there issues with zippers or buttons, or does the wearer use a wheelchair?
 Next the get preliminary ideas.
-After making initial designs and seeing what works and what doesn’t, creators make design refinements.
+After making initial designs and seeing what works and what doesn't, creators make design refinements.
 Finally, it comes time to make a prototype.
 Once the prototype it done, it will be evaluated for its form and function.
 If it does not meet the criteria, the design process is repeated, starting where the creator believes the mistakes were first made.
 At the end of the process, the clothing design can be implemented and used.